maxzerbini/dingo/README.md

 - DinGo maps DATE, TIME, DATETIME and TIMESTAMP column types to *time.Time* assuming that the connection has opened using the DSN parameter *parseTime=true*

 ## Warning
-It's recommended to test the generated code before use in production.
+It's recommended to test the generated code before using it in production.